 Step 4 – Composition and shooting tips

-Always remember basic photography rules such as the rule of thirds and leading lines – by using these basic tips you can improve your compositions instantly.
+Always remember basic photography rules such as the rule of thirds and leading lines (both horizontal and vertical lines)– by using these basic tips you can improve your compositions instantly.
 Furthermore, safari photos should be natural and provide a sense of moment or a sense of scale.

 Consider shooting a mix of landscape shots together with close-up shots of the wildlife.
 Landscape shots should give a sense of scale – consider using wide-angle shots or panorama to show just how large and expansive the planes and deltas are.
 Also, consider including animals in your landscape shots to show how they fit into the natural surroundings.